-Are you interested to understand how the society works and to help its development?
+Are you interested to understand how society works and to help its development?
 Do you want to do so using rigorous methods based on a complex system science approach?

-To succeed in the programme is it crucial to hold a strong enthusiasm for data analysis and being able to learn and use different methods, most of which computer-based, such as statistical analysis, textual analysis, and social simulation.
+To succeed in the program is it crucial to hold a strong enthusiasm for data analysis and being able to learn and use different methods, most of which computer-based, such as statistical analysis, textual analysis, and social simulation.

 Active participation in all learning activities is crucial and is strongly encouraged.
-In addition, the programme includes several mandatory practical moments such as group work, sessions in the computer lab, etc., along with a research-based final thesis.
+In addition, the program includes several mandatory practical moments such as group work, sessions in the computer lab, etc., along with a research-based final thesis.

 General entry requirements for second-cycle studies and specific entry requirements:

 - Bachelor's degree with a minimum of 90 credits in a Social Science, Psychology or Economics main area; students with different curricula can be accepted on an individual basis;

 The selection of students who have applied is partly based on a statement of purpose and cv.